Back

 Inflammation plays a significant role in lipedema symptoms.
 An anti-inflammatory diet can help reduce pain, swelling, and discomfort associated with the condition [2].
 Let's explore the key components of such a diet:

-For more detailed information on nutrition's role in managing lipedema, check out our article on The Role of Nutrition in Lipedema Management.
+For more detailed information on nutrition's role in managing lipedema, check out our article on latest lipedema treatment approaches.

 Foods to Avoid